microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/subscription-post-subscriptions.md

 > **Note:** `/teams/allMessages` and `/chats/allMessages` are currently in preview,
 and you may use this API without fees, subject to the [Microsoft APIs Terms of Use](https://docs.microsoft.com/legal/microsoft-apis/terms-of-use?context=graph/context).
 Starting in August 2020, it will only be available to users and tenants that have the [required licenses](/graph/teams-licenses).
-Since `/teams/allMessages` and `/chats/allMessages` deliver notifications for all users in the tenant, all users in the tenant must be licensed.
+Because `/teams/allMessages` and `/chats/allMessages` deliver notifications for all users in the tenant, all users in the tenant must be licensed.
 In the future, Microsoft may require you or your customers to pay additional fees based on the amount of data accessed through the API.

 ### driveItem